-StashAway charges a fee of between 0.2% to 0.8% per year, depending on the amount invested.
+StashAway charges a fee of between 0.2% to 0.8% per year, depending on the amount that we have invested.
 Currently, StashAway is giving 50% off its management fees for 6 months, for up to $50,000 in portfolio value.
 You can sign up here after reading this walkthrough.

-The folks at StashAway has built a personalised sign-up page for DollarsAndSense readers.
-Here, you read more about StashAway’s investment methodology, its unique features and gain useful financial insights, as well as receive exclusive sign-up perks.
+On the sign-up page for DollarsAndSense readers, you also read more about StashAway’s investment methodology, its unique features and gain useful financial insights, as well as receive exclusive sign-up perks.

 I went ahead to “Get Started”.
 First, I had to fill in some personal information about myself.
 Many platforms require such information, and moreover, robo-advisors’ algorithms need this to do its job assessing my risk profile and recommending a suitable investment basket for me.